AhmedSaladin/Node.js-Sandbox/README.md

 # EJS-Template-Engine-by-mongo-db
  The same with last branch just change database engine to"NoSQL" and mongoose as ODM and adding session & cookies to be more secure then adding payment with stripe api and enable password reset with sendgrid emails adding validation to validate data on server side improve error handling and enable file uploads and generate invoice with pdfkit and adding pagination
 # REST-API
-working on blog api and play around with webSocket
+Working on blog api and play around with webSocket
+# Graphql
+Exploring graphql and changes between it and RESTFUL-API